sguiderk/symfony_addressBookModule/README.md

 `docker-compose exec php vendor/bin/phpunit`

-## techniques used for this app:
+## Techniques used for this app:

-• Symfony 3.4
+* Symfony 3.4
-• Doctrine with SQLite
+* Doctrine with SQLite
-• Twig
+* Twig
-• PHP 7.0
+* PHP 7.0

 ## Bundle used for this app

-• Phpunit : for the unit test.
+* Phpunit : for the unit test.
-• knp-paginator-bundle : for the pagination.
+* knp-paginator-bundle : for the pagination.